vijayshree-jayaraman/naam/README.md

 If you use `naam` in your work, please cite:

 > Jayaraman, Vijayshree (2026). "naam: Consistent string encoding, ID management, and label tracking across Stata datasets."
-Available at: https://github.com/vijayshree-jayaraman/naam and https://ideas.repec.org/c/boc/bocode/naam.html

 `naam` was inspired by `codebookout` (Das, 2014):